 Classes & Training at EYC

 The Sport of Sailing.
-Sailing is a lifetime sport which is athletic but does not require unusual coordination, size or strength.
+Sailing is a lifetime sport that is athletic but does not require unusual coordination, size, or strength.
 Girls and boys participate in lessons and compete in races together.
 Sailing is social and at the same time rewards individual initiative and learning.
 Sailing is low-impact and is very safe.
 EYC students and parents consistently comment that the student completed lessons with a great feeling of accomplishment.
 Sailing is also tremendous fun!

 Lesson Overview.
 The EYC offers sailing lessons during its summer season to junior and adult members of the EYC.
 The EYC operates one of the oldest and largest sailing schools in the Midwest.
 Each year the EYC teaches hundreds of students with a US Sailing certified staff of up to 16 instructors.
 Our enthusiastic and well-trained instructor staff receives great feedback from parents and students!
-The EYC maintains a fleet of 55 sailboats (Flying Scots, 420s, Lasers and Optimists) for use in its lesson program.
+The EYC maintains a fleet of 55 sailboats (Flying Scots, 420s, Lasers, and Optimists) for use in its lesson program.
 The EYC’s lessons include on-shore and on-the-water instruction, nomenclature, sailing theory, safety, seamanship, boat handling, sail trim, and boat care.
 Both group and private lessons are offered.

 EYC Membership Required.
 Each student must be an EYC member in good standing.
 Students under the age of 25 must belong to the EYC within a family membership or as a student member.
-Students 25 and older must have a membership in one of the following categories — Single, Young Adult, Family or Senior.
+Students 25 and older must have a membership in one of the following categories — Single, Young Adult, Family, or Senior.
 Please note–Student memberships are no longer available for purchase through lesson registration.
 They must be purchased through Club Express.
-Please contact Membership Volunteer, Lisa Gifford, at firstname.lastname@example.org for more information.
+Please contact Membership Volunteer Lisa Gifford at firstname.lastname@example.org for more information.

 Safety.
 Safety is the EYC’s number one priority.
 All EYC instructors undergo safety training as part of their US Sailing Level 1 Small Boat Instructor course, and all EYC staff take part in annual pre-season in-house safety training.
 The EYC strictly enforces its PFD rule for instructors and students engaged in sailing lessons.
 Safety concepts and techniques are integrated at every level of the EYC’s sailing instruction program.
-All EYC students must know how to swim, and must be comfortable swimming alone, in deep water, and in open water.
+All EYC students must know how to swim and must be comfortable swimming alone, in deep water, and in open water.

 EYC Staff /Instructors